Chautariya Pushkar Shah: Secret Strategic Alliance with Ranjit Singh of Punjab

-Secret Strategic Alliance with the Emperor Daoguang (Qing Dynasty) of China.
+Secret Strategic Alliance with the Emperor Daoguang (Qing Dynasty) of China

 Diplomatic Team

 Nepal sent its tenth quinquennial mission to China in 1837, under the leadership of Chautariya Pushkar Shah.
 He was an important member of a collateral branch of the royal family.
 Chautariya was accompanied by a retinue consisting of Sardar Captain Kirti Dhoj Pande (deputy leader of the mission), Rana Bikram Shah, Khardar Purna Nanda, Vansaraj Thapa (interpreter), Mahiman Karki, Amrit Mahat, Dal Bir Khatri, Gajadhar Padhya, Bhau Singh, Yaktabar (Shaktabar) Jaisi, Mammu Miya, Bhariya Nayak Padma Narayan, Gotha Rana and Dambar Thapa.
-The total cost of the mission was Rs.
-34,663 and the presents to the Ching Emperor Tao-kuang were estimated to be valued at Rs.
-7,133.
-The mission had carried presents to Dhewas of Kuti, Chuii of Tingri, Talloye of Digarcha, Lama of Digarcha, the four Kajis of Lhasa, Raja Lama of Takayali, the Potala Lama, the Chinese Ambans, the Chundu of Chindafu, the Chundu of Sindafu and Tu Thwang.

 Preparation for the Second Anglo-Gorkha War

 Departure to Peking

 Chautariya Pushkar Shah's mission left Kathmandu on 14 July 1837.
-As a strict follower of Hindu Religion, Chautariya Pushkar Shah observed its rules and regulations strictly throughout his journey.
-For example, he did not accept tea offered by others during the journey and he only ate food cooked by his own personal cook.
+As an observant Hindu, Shah followed the religion's commandments strictly throughout his journey.
+For example, he did not accept tea offered by others during the journey and only ate food cooked by his own personal cook.
 Upon arrival, Chautariya was given a warm welcome in China by the Chinese Emperor.

 In December 1835, the political rival of Prime Minister Bhimsen Thapa had requested Chinese Amban's in Lhasa to request King Rajendra Bikram Shah to send Ranajung Pande as the leader of the 10th quinquennial mission to China.
 As a result, the Chinese Amban wrote to the Nepalese King to personally nominate the leader of the next five-year mission to Peking.
 The Chinese Amban strongly suggested that Rana Jang Pande be appointed leader of the mission.